Our medical negligence claims services

 Litigation can be expensive, stressful and time-consuming, so it is important to know what a medical negligence claim can and cannot achieve.

-As lawyers, our role is to help you present a case and obtain financial compensation for the injuries or financial losses you suffered.
-Whilst we try to get an apology, this is not always possible, even if blame is admitted and the Defendants agree to pay you compensation.
+However, whilst we try to obtain an apology, this is not always possible, even if blame is admitted and the Defendants agree to pay you compensation.

-A successful claim for medical negligence will not directly affect the ability of any doctor or nurse to continue to practise medicine.
-However, a claim often encourages medical and administrative staff to investigate hospital protocols.
-This can directly improve services and prevent future patients from suffering the same outcome.
+Furthermore, a successful claim for medical negligence will not directly affect the ability of any doctor or nurse to continue to practise medicine.

 Meet our medical negligence claims solicitors